Richard Smallwood (footballer): Hull City

 On 11 August 2020, Smallwood signed for Hull City, on a two-year deal with an option to extend a further year.
 Smallwood was then named as Hull City's captain for the upcoming 2020–21 season.

 Smallwood played his first game for the club on 5 September 2020, in the first round of the EFL Cup away against Sunderland, which Hull won on penalties after a 0–0 draw.
+Hull were crowned as League One champions in his first season, as he made 27 league appearances.

 He scored his first goal for Hull in a 4–1 win at Preston North End on 7 August 2021.
 Smallwood was released at the end of the 2021–22 season.

 Bradford City

 On 22 June 2022, Smallwood signed for Bradford City on a free transfer on an initial two year deal.
 In July 2022 he was made captain.
+At the end of the 2023–24 season, he triggered a contract extension.

+Bradford were promoted in third place on the final day of the 2024–25 season, after a 96th-minute winner in a 1–0 home win against Fleetwood Town.
+He was named Bradford City's Player of the Year for the promotion season – one of 5 club awards he received.
+Smallwood was also included in the division's Team of the Season.

+On 2 June 2025, the player said the club had not offered him a new contract and he would therefore be leaving.

+Tranmere Rovers

+On 14 July 2025, Smallwood signed for League Two Tranmere Rovers on a one-year deal.

 International career

 He was a member of the England under-18 squad which defeated Austria 2–0 at Hartlepool United's Victoria Park on 16 April 2008.